Half of a Yellow Sun

-Reactions to the novel varied widely upon publication.
-Despite the number of copies sold and its widespread use in education, literary analysis generally praised the novel's depictions of the Biafran War and the relationships between the characters but disagreed on the effectiveness of the narrative's pace.
-It was adapted into a film of the same name in 2013 by Biyi Bandele, and produced by Gail Egan and British film and television producer Andrea Calderwood.
+Reactions to the novel upon publication were largely positive, with praise for the novel's characters and its depiction of the Biafran War.
+Half of a Yellow Sun won the 2007 Women's Prize for Fiction and in 2013 was adapted into a film of the same name, written by Biyi Bandele and produced by Gail Egan and Andrea Calderwood.